Last Updated on November 26, 2024 by Steph

-We spent 25 days on the South Island of New Zealand.
-Our original plan was two weeks on the south and one week on the north.
-Once we started outlining our plans, we determined that there was so much to see in three weeks.
-We also have no idea when we could realistically return, so we wanted to see as much as possible.
+We were lucky enough to spend 25 lovely days on the South Island of New Zealand.
+Our original plan was two weeks in the south and one week in the north.
+Once we started outlining our plans, we determined there was so much to see in three weeks.
+We also have yet to figure out when we could realistically return, so we wanted to see as much as possible.
+Our itinerary for New Zealand’s South Island was all about the natural beauty of the Southern Alps and rugged coastlines.

-We settled on six weeks because we knew we could do a lot and stick within a budget that seemed reasonable for our first stop.
-That time was split up based on places we wanted to see and ended up with 25 nights on the South Island.
+We settled on six weeks in New Zealand because we knew we could do a lot and stick within a reasonable budget for our first stop.
+That time was split between the north and south islands based on the list of things we wanted to do.
+We put this guide together to help you plan your itinerary for New Zealand’s South Island and what we would change after having the experience.
+Some of it might surprise you.

 Christchurch – 2 nights